What is Deliver for Good?

 - Support: Make sound investments to help accelerate the implementation of the SDGs so that they matter most for girls and women.

-If I have evidence or suggestions to be shared, what is the best way for me to share them?
+If I have evidence or suggestions to share, what is the best way for me to share them?

-This is a collaborative campaign and we value feedback and knowledge from the community of development, gender, and health experts.
-Please submit case studies to enhance the knowledge base via this form or by emailing them to firstname.lastname@example.org.
+Deliver for Good is a partner-based, collaborative campaign and we value feedback and knowledge from the community of development, gender, and health experts.
+To enhance the knowledge base, please submit case studies via this form or via email to firstname.lastname@example.org.